sveltejs/v2.svelte.dev/blog/2017-09-05-the-zen-of-just-writing-css.md

 Personally, I haven't found these issues to outweigh the benefits of the approach outlined above.
 You may well have a different set of priorities, and they may be reason enough for you to abandon CSS.

-But at the end of the day, you have to know CSS *anyway*.
-Love it or loathe it, you must at least learn it.
+But at the end of the day, you have to know CSS anyway.
+Love it or loathe it, you must at least *learn* it.
 As custodians of the web, we have a choice: create abstractions that steepen the web dev learning curve yet further, or work together to fix the bad parts of CSS.
 I know which I choose.